devopsnights/devopsnights.github.io/_posts/2021-02-14-Introduction-to-Azure-DevOps-YAML-Pipelines-Universal-Delivery-Pipeline.md

 <script src="https://gist.github.com/wesleycamargo/dc48c73e5040c422b48176336779738a.js?file=template.yml"></script>

 These files are the result of what we did during the live.
+You can see the code at this stage on this tag: https://github.com/devopsnights/UDP-Application/releases/tag/v0.1.
 If you want to know how we achieve it, watch the video on the top of the post =].

-You can see the code at this stage on this tag: https://github.com/devopsnights/UDP-Application/releases/tag/v0.1